TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### Security

-_**Lambda Authoriser for API Gateway Authorization:**_
+_**Lambda Authoriser - API Gateway Authorization:**_

-_**Fine Grained Access Control using IAM Roles & Policies:**_ Have granted the least privilege access to resources.
+_**Fine-grained Access Control:**_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

-#### Cost-Optimization
+### Cost-Optimization

-**_Event-Driven Architecture pattern / Pay-as-You-Go compute :_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.
+**_Event-Driven Architectural Pattern:_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.

-**_Fine-Tuning Auto-Scaling Configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.
+**_Auto-Scaling Configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.

-#### Performance Optimization
+### Performance Optimization

-_Rate Limiting in API Gateway:_ Message rate limiting enables the control of the load on the downstream systems that process the messages.
+_**Rate Limiting in API Gateway:**_ Message rate limiting enables the control of the load on the downstream systems that process the messages.

-_Choice of WebSocket APIs over REST APIs:_ Web-Socket API optimises performance by establishing a long-lived, persistent connections.
+_**Choice of WebSocket APIs over REST APIs:**_ Web-Socket API optimises performance by establishing a long-lived, persistent connections.
 Eliminating the overhead involved in establishing connections frequently.

-_NoSQL Database as a connection registry:_  DynamoDB would be well-suited to handle Connection Metadata here, the low latency access and
+_**NoSQL Database as a connection registry:**_  DynamoDB would be well-suited to handle Connection Metadata here, the low latency access and

-### Enhancements for the Current Architecture
+### How could I enhance my Current Architecture?

 How can I make my current architecture resilent to regional failures?
 Use of CDNs for geographically dispersed users, deploy critical components in multiple regions, enable PITR for Data Stores as a Backup-and-Restore Mechanism, Cross-region replicas, DynamoDB Global Tables,